The APSIM Initiative

 The APSIM initiative (AI) was established in 2007 to promote the development and use of the science modules and infrastructure software of APSIM.

 The Foundation Members of the AI are CSIRO, the State of Queensland and The University of Queensland.
 AgResearch Ltd., New Zealand became a party in 2015 followed by the University of Southern Queensland in 2017.
 In March 2020, Iowa State University, US, became a member.
+Most recently, Plant & Food Research (NZ), joined in 2021.
 New parties are welcome to apply to join.
 Principles of Membership can be found here: Membership Principles

 The AI is managed by a Steering Committee, with a Reference Panel providing advice on matters relating to APSIM development, in particular Science Quality and Software Development.
 The AI Strategic Plan can be found here: Strategic Plan.